American Microcars of the 40s, 50s and 60s

 The Publix arrived in 1947.
 It was a 3-wheeled 300lb aluminum bodied runabout with a steering wheel that could be adjusted for left or right-hand driving.
 Publix could be tipped on its rear for efficient shipping.
 These two features indicated that export possibilities were envisioned by its Buffalo, New York manufacturer.
 Information about the Publix is sketchy, and what there is has a bit of a smell to it.
 Legitimate or not, few if any Publix were sold to the American Public.

 The C.L.
-Eshelman Co. of Baltimore, Maryland made children’s pedal cars.
+Eshelman Co. of Baltimore, Maryland made lawnmowers, roto tillers and children’s pedal cars.
 They also built some actual cars…sort of.
-The Eshelman Sportabout looked like one of those stationary cars kids ride in outside supermarkets for a quarter, which in fact, the company also made.
-With its gangly proportions and protruding basket shaped grill, an Eshelman would have looked at home driven by some kooky old character in The Wacky Racers, that old Hanna Barbera cartoon from the 60s.
+The Eshelman Sportabout looked like one of those things outside supermarkets that for a quarter kids can ride (In fact, the company made these as well) With its gangly proportions and protruding basket shaped grill, an Eshelman would have looked at home driven by some kooky old character in The Wacky Racers, that old Hanna Barbera cartoon from the 60s.
 A handful of cars were made from 1953-58.

 Some microcars had 4 wheels, others had 3.
 The 1955-56 Bearcat, built by American Buckboard Co of Los Angeles was the only one to have five.
 That 5th wheel was located between and behind the other 2 rear wheels and was driven by a 2-cylinder motorcycle engine.